martian-yan/Bioinfor_Misc_Scripts/README.md

 # Bioinfo_Misc_Scripts

 This is a collection of som useful python scripts for Bioinformatics.
-They are created for personal use, therefore super out of ordered, extremely unreliable and totally not pythonic.
+They are created for personal use, therefore **super out of ordered**, **extremely unreliable** and **totally not pythonic**.

 Make sure you know what you are doing before running these scripts.

 ## Dependencies